Dr Alison Searle

 I joined the University of Leeds as a University Academic Fellow in Textual Studies and Digital Editing in September 2016.
 I was promoted to Associate Professor in 2020.
-I am co-general editor of The Complete Correspondence of Richard Baxter (forthcoming in nine volumes with Oxford University Press) and editor of The Sisters (1642) by James Shirley (also for OUP).
+I am co-general editor of The Complete Correspondence of Richard Baxter (forthcoming in nine volumes with Oxford University Press).
+I am also working on a book project, Pastoral Care Through Letters in the British Atlantic (for Cambridge University Press).
 I was an ARC DECRA postdoctoral fellow at the University of Sydney (2012-2016), an AHRC Research Associate on the Complete Works of James Shirley at Anglia Ruskin University, Cambridge (2008-2012), and a Leverhulme Visiting Fellow at Queen Mary, University of London (2006).

 I am currently working on an AHRC-funded research project: ‘Pastoral Care, Literary Cure and Religious Dissent: Zones of Freedom in the British Atlantic (c.
 1630-1720)’.